notepad-plus-plus/npp-usermanual/content/docs/editing.md

 Again, this manual will not enumerate all the context-aware commands.
 The ones listed above have been deemed especially useful, or are mentioned because they were added to give Notepad++ behavior that is similar to other popular text editors and coding environments.

+In order to disable the context-aware "line copy / cut / delete" feature, create the [zero-byte config file](../config-files/#other-configuration-files) `disableLineCopyCutDelete.xml` (new to v8.6.1).

 ## Printing